VSpaceCode/VSpaceCode/README.md

 ### Quick Window Navigation
 To navigate all the windows including slide and bottom pane with `Ctl-h/j/k/l`, you can merge the following config system's key bindings to your `keybindings.json` file.

-> This config might conflict with "Easy List Navigation" below.
+> This config might be in conflict with "Easy List Navigation" below.

 <details><summary>keybindings.json</summary>
 <p>